jonty-dawson/music-scores/index.md

 ![]({{page.image}})

-A place to share this guitar sheet music - maybe I'll add some more pieces the future!
+A place to share this guitar sheet music - maybe I'll add some more pieces in the future!

 <p>
 <h3>